 depends upon the number of CPUs, amount of memory, and IO and networking

-to take somewhere between 2 to 10 hours.
+take somewhere between 2 to 10 hours.
 Test run times could be substantially

-larger for very large machines with dozens of CPU
+larger for very large machines with dozens of CPU cores and hundreds

 certification website, and on the corresponding IHV's website.